- Have Confidence-#1 attribute

 Confidence is Key for a Professional Bass Fisherman

-He claims in order to be a Profession angler, you need to toughen up to a point that nothing matters.
+He claims to be a Professional angler, you need to toughen up to a point that nothing matters.
 Not the weather or the horrible results from the day’s catch.
-Attitude is essential for yourself and your sponsors, and your team to reach this level.
+Attitude is essential for yourself your sponsors, and your team to reach this level.
 There is no other way.

 He goes on to say, “If you ask me about football, I got it- If you ask me about politics- I got it, and if you ask me about fishing -I got it.
 “Even if I don’t, I’ll make it up, and you’ll never know if I’m lying to you because that’s what a fisherman does” It’s called PMA.
 That means a Positive Mental Attitude.